Greyhound racing is first and foremost a business, and trainers

 Avoid greyhound tracks.
 Tell your friends, family, and coworkers

 about the tragedy of greyhound racing and urge them not to attend

 Unlike most other states with dog tracks, Florida does not require

-tracks to report when an animal is injured or dies.
+tracks to report when an animal is injured.
 Contact your

 state senator and state representative and demand that dog (and

 horse) tracks in Florida be required to report racing-related